EsperoTech/yaade/docs/docs/mcp.md

 ```

 That's it.
 Magic, right?
 Note that this is no deterministic process and it can happen that the LLM makes mistakes, so always check back what your LLM is doing.

+## Return data to the LLM

+After running a script, we return the same information as in the [script callback](/scripts.html#callback).
+So if you want to provide some information back to the LLM, for example the user id of the newly created user, simply log it in your script like `log("created user with id: " + user_id)`.